cuspime/cuspime.github.io/_pages/about.md

 </h1>
 ***

 I am a data scientist with a PhD in Theoretical Physics.
 For most of my life I have studied ways to describe everything that surrounds us.
-Particularly, during my PhD studies I worked on theories considering the possibility of spacetime nucleation in the vicinity of higher dimensional black holes, thermodynamics and the Randall-Sundrum braneworld model so if that's something that might interest you, consider taking a look at some of [these articles](https://cuspime.github.io/publications/) where I've been involved.
+Particularly, during my PhD studies I worked on theories considering spacetime nucleation in the vicinity of small higher dimensional black holes within the Randall-Sundrum braneworld model and thermodynamics.
+If that's something that might interest you, consider taking a look at some of [these articles](https://cuspime.github.io/publications/).

 After finishing my PhD, I decided to take a path that would lead me to see the results of my work, hopefully having a tangible, positive impact on society and so I decided to apply the skills I've learned so far as a *Data Scientist*.
-To see some of the things I've been working on lately, take a look at my [Github](https://github.com/cuspime/Projects) or my [Tableau profile](https://public.tableau.com/profile/leocuspinera#!/).
+To see some of the things I've been working on lately, take a look at my [Github](https://github.com/cuspime/Projects) or my [Tableau Public] (https://public.tableau.com/profile/leocuspinera#!/) profile.

 Admittedly, physics and data are not my only passions.
 I also enjoy taking _amateur_ photographies (specially when travelling), playing the guitar, finding out language connections, learning something new, cooking on Sundays and spending time with my family.
 Therefore, since this is a *personal website* I'll share some of the things I find interesting (or useful), some things I've done in the past and hopefully helpful links and comments about the things I've struggled with along the way.